Eye examination: Pupil function

 An examination of pupilary function includes inspecting the pupils for equal size (1 mm or less of difference may be normal), regular shape, reactivity to light, and direct and consensual accommodation.
 These steps can be easily remembered with the mnemonic PERRLA (D+C): Pupils Equal and Round; Reactive to Light and Accommodation (Direct and Consensual).

 A swinging-flashlight test may also be desirable if neurologic damage is suspected.

 The swinging-flashlight test is the most useful clinical test available to a general physician for the assessment of optic nerve anomalies.

 This test detects the afferent pupil defect, also referred to as the Marcus Gunn pupil.
 It is conducted in a semidarkened room.

 In a normal reaction to the swinging-flashlight test, both pupils constrict when one is exposed to light.

 As the light is being moved from one eye to another, both eyes begin to dilate, but constrict again when light has reached the other eye.

 If there is an efferent defect in the left eye, the left pupil will remain dilated regardless of where the light is shining, while the right pupil will respond normally.

 If there is an afferent defect in the left eye, both pupils will dilate when the light is shining on the left eye, but both will constrict when it is shining on the right eye.
 This is because the left eye will not respond to external stimulus (afferent pathway), but can still receive neural signals from the brain (efferent pathway) to constrict.

 If there is a unilateral small pupil with normal reactivity to light, it is unlikely that a neuropathy is present.

 However, if accompanied by ptosis of the upper eyelid, this may indicate Horner's syndrome.

 If there is a small, irregular pupil that constricts poorly to light, but normally to accommodation, this is an Argyll Robertson pupil.

-Ocular motility
+Extraocular motility and alignment

 Ocular motility should always be tested, especially when patients complain of double vision or physicians suspect neurologic disease.
 First, the doctor should visually assess the eyes for deviations that could result from strabismus, extraocular muscle dysfunction, or palsy of the cranial nerves innervating the extraocular muscles.
 Saccades are assessed by having the patient move his or her eye quickly to a target at the far right, left, top and bottom.
 This tests for saccadic dysfunction whereupon poor ability of the eyes to "jump" from one place to another may impinge on reading ability and other skills, whereby the eyes are required to fixate and follow a desired object.

 The patient is asked to follow a target with both eyes as it is moved in each of the nine cardinal directions of gaze.
 The examiner notes the speed, smoothness, range and symmetry of movements and observes for unsteadiness of fixation.
 These nine fields of gaze test the extraocular muscles: inferior, superior, lateral and medial rectus muscles, as well as the superior and inferior oblique muscles.